 Now, comparing prices across brands has become very easy.
 Previously, consumers didn’t have such free and open access to information.
-One of the best and worst thing about E-commerce is that prices of products are up for display.
+One of the best and worst things about E-commerce is that the prices of products are up for display.

 This is a good thing because it ensures easy tracking of competition.
-But, at the same time, if you don’t regulate your product prices according to your competitor’s, the fact that the costs can be seen by consumers mean that people may switch.
+But, at the same time, if you don’t regulate your product prices according to your competitors, the fact that the costs can be seen by consumers means that people may switch.
 That is unless you build loyalty among customers.
 It also makes it easy for brands to indulge in price wars.

 Whether you decide to match your rivals or have a premium price strategy, make sure you conduct research and then come up with a proper product pricing strategy.
 Types of pricing include value-based, skimming, penetration, and competitive pricing.

 Consider all the different aspects that affect your E-commerce business and select a value that is right for your business.